analystfuzail/Certifications/README.md

 #### 🧠 Skills Gained

 - Python for Data Analysis (Pandas, NumPy, Matplotlib, Seaborn)

 - SQL for querying and optimizing databases

 - Excel for advanced analytics & reporting

 - Data Visualization with Power BI and Python

 - Data Wrangling, Cleaning, and Transformation

 - Exploratory Data Analysis and Statistical Techniques

 #### 🚀 How This Improved My Skills

 ✅Exploratory Data Analysis on real-world datasets

 ✅Interactive dashboards in Power BI and Excel

 ✅SQL queries for business insights

 ✅Data storytelling reports

-#### 🏆 Why This Matters
-Demonstrates readiness for **data analyst roles** by proving ability to extract insights and communicate findings effectively.

 ---